ideapark/career/doc/misc/yaml/spec.md

 take place so that the native data structures are constructed only from information available in the representation.
 In particular, mapping key order, comments, and tag handles should not be referenced during composition.

+#### Dump

+Dumping native data structures to a character stream is done using the following three stages:

+- Representing Native Data Structures

+YAML represents any native data structure using three node kinds: sequence - an ordered series of entries; mapping - an unordered association of unique keys to values; and scalar - any datum with opaque structure presentable as a series of Unicode characters.
+Combined, these primitives generate directed graph structures.
+These primitives were chosen because they are both powerful and
+familiar: the sequence corresponds to a Perl array and a Python list, the mapping corresponds to a Perl hash table and a Python dictionary.
+The scalar represents strings, integers, dates, and other atomic data types.

+Each YAML node requires, in addition to its kind and content, a tag specifying its data type.
+Type specifiers are either global URIs, or are local in scope to a single application.
+For example, an integer is represented in YAML with a scalar plus the global tag “tag:yaml.org,2002:int”.
+Similarly, an invoice object, particular to a given organization, could be represented as a mapping together with the local tag “!invoice”.
+This simple model can represent any data structure independent of programming language.

+- Serializing the Representation Graph

+For sequential access mediums, such as an event callback API, a YAML representation must be serialized to an ordered tree.
+Since in a YAML representation, mapping keys are unordered and nodes may be referenced more than once (have more than one incoming “arrow”), the serialization process is required to impose an ordering on the mapping keys and to replace the second and subsequent references to a given node with place holders called aliases.
+YAML does not specify how these serialization details are chosen.
+It is up to the YAML processor to come up with human-friendly key order and anchor names, possibly with the help of the application.
+The result of this process, a YAML serialization tree, can then be traversed to produce a series of event calls for one-pass processing of YAML data.

+- Presenting the Serialization Tree

+The final output process is presenting the YAML serializations as a character stream in a human-friendly manner.
+To maximize human readability, YAML offers a rich set of stylistic options which go far beyond the minimal functional needs of simple data storage.
+Therefore the YAML processor is required to introduce various presentation details when creating the stream, such as the choice of node styles, how to format scalar content, the amount of indentation, which tag handles to use, the node tags to leave unspecified, the set of directives to provide and possibly even what comments to add.
+While some of this can be done with the help of the application, in general this process should be guided by the preferences of the user.

+#### Load

+Loading native data structures from a character stream is done using the following three stages:

+- Parsing the Presentation Stream

+Parsing is the inverse process of presentation, it takes a stream of characters and produces a series of events.
+Parsing discards all the details introduced in the presentation process, reporting only the serialization events.
+Parsing can fail due to ill-formed input.

+- Composing the Representation Graph

+Composing takes a series of serialization events and produces a representation graph.
+Composing discards all the details introduced in the serialization process, producing only the representation graph.
+Composing can fail due to any of several reasons, detailed below.

+- Constructing Native Data Structures

+The final input process is constructing native data structures from the YAML representation.
+Construction must be based only on the information available in the representation, and not on additional serialization or presentation details such as comments, directives, mapping key order, node styles, scalar content format, indentation levels etc. Construction can fail due to the unavailability of the required native data types.